Macret16/Webpage-To-PDF/README.md

 A Script which converts a webpage into PDF.

 # Note :
-You need to download an exe named "wkhtmltopdf.exe" in order for this script to work. you can find it anywhere on internet :)
+You need to download this [EXE](https://drive.google.com/file/d/19XV3G9c3ihdEU-BzXgOEavnCDCIKvwzQ/view?usp=sharing) file in order for this script to work :)

 Made By - Karan Jaswani